Who are we ?

 - We may share your Personal Data with the Hospitals for administrative and operational purposes.

 - We may share your Personal Data with our data processors acting under our instructions.
 These are trusted partner organisations that work with us in connection with our charitable activities including HR service providers, payment service providers such as Paypal and marketing services providers who send marketing communications on our behalf (subject to the communications preferences you have expressed) such as Direct Link, One Post and Unicity.
+We may also need to share your name and postal address with any third party distributors fulfilling the purchase of items from our shop.

 We always aim to ensure that Personal Data is only used by third parties for lawful purposes and in accordance with this Privacy Statement.